The Chester County Commissioners declared a ban on open burning on October 27, 2024.

 “The lack of rainfall, low humidity, and sunny and windy days have increased the chances of forest and brush fires, and our emergency responders have seen an increase in brush fires over the past few weeks.
 Current weather forecasts show that a high fire danger will continue across Chester County and the southeast region.”

-All county first responder leaders have been informed of the open burn ban including the County Fire Chief and Police Chief associations, municipal fire marshals, municipal emergency management coordinators and the PA State Police Troop J.
+All county first responder leaders have been informed of the open burn ban including the County Fire Chief and Police Chief associations, municipal fire marshals, municipal emergency management coordinators, and the PA State Police Troop J.

 Smoke Detectors are Life-Savers: